30+ Memorable Ways To Fill Self-Catering Holidays on Exmoor

 Was there ever a better place for a memorable holiday than Exmoor?
 That’s a question asked and easily answered by many happy visitors returning home from a weekend or a week’s holiday in an idyllic Exmoor holiday cottage.
 You would be surprised at how many sights and experiences can be crammed into one of England’s smallest National Parks, whose steep wooded valleys and snug, thatch-roofed villages hold a multitude of delights for visitors of all ages.
 The answer to that question, by the way, is invariably “no”.
 There is nothing quite like Exmoor.

-Exmoor National Park, located in southwest England, offers a unique blend of coastal and countryside landscapes.
+Exmoor National Park, located in southwest England, uniquely blends coastal and countryside landscapes.
 Coast and country holidays on Exmoor combine the coastline’s rugged beauty with the countryside’s tranquil charm, offering a range of outdoor activities, stunning scenery, and opportunities to connect with nature.
 There are several places worth visiting to make the most of your trip.

-Here are the thirty-plus activities we’d somehow try to squeeze into an Exmoor holiday.
-Tricky, perhaps, but it probably explains why the Moor welcomes so many visitors back over and over again.
+Here are the thirty activities we’d try to squeeze into an Exmoor holiday.
+It’s tricky, perhaps, but it probably explains why the Moor welcomes so many visitors back over and over again.

 1. Coastal Walks: